aparnar1305/Diabetes_Prediction_using_Deep_Learning/README.md

 # Diabetes Prediction using Deep Learning

-A simple diabetes prediction model built using TensorFlow/Keras.
+A simple diabetes prediction model built using TensorFlow/Keras with a 62 percent accurate prediction.

 ## Dataset
 - Pima Indians Diabetes Dataset